Affine Grassmannians and the geometric Satake in mixed characteristic: The geometric Satake

 \begin{cor} The perfect scheme $S_\la\cap \Gr_{\leq \mu}$ is equidimensional, of dimension $(\rho,\la+\mu)$.
-Its number of irreducible components equals to the dimension of the $\la$-weight space of the irreducible representation $V_\mu(\la)$ of $\hat G$ of highest weight $\mu$. \end{cor} \begin{proof} First, we show that $S_\la \cap \Gr_{\leq \mu}$ is of dimension $(\rho,\la+\mu)$, and the number of irreducible components of maximal dimension equals to the the dimension of the $\la$-weight space of the irreducible representation $V_\mu(\la)$ of $\hat G$ of highest weight $\mu$.
-The proof is a special case of \cite[Proposition 5.4.2]{GHKR}: it is enough to show that
+The number of its irreducible components equals to the dimension of the $\la$-weight space $V_\mu(\la)$ of the irreducible representation $V_\mu$ of $\hat G$ of highest weight $\mu$. \end{cor} \begin{proof} First, we show that $S_\la \cap \Gr_{\leq \mu}$ is of dimension $(\rho,\la+\mu)$, and the number of irreducible components of maximal dimension equals to the dimension of $V_\mu(\la)$.
+The proof is a special case of \cite[Proposition 5.4.2]{GHKR}: first note that the group $G$ is in fact already defined over the ring of integers of a $p$-adic field so $\Gr$ is in fact defined over some finite field.
+Then it is enough to show that

-One can replace $\Gr_{\leq \mu}$ in the above limit by the open cell $\Gr_{\mu}$.
+To prove this, one can replace $\Gr_{\leq \mu}$ in the above formula by the open cell $\Gr_{\mu}$.
 Now we regard $U(F)$ as a locally compact topological group and we normalize the measure on $U(F)$ so that the volume of $U(\mO)$ is one.
 Then one can express

 Recall the Satake isomorphism is given by Let $H_\mu$ denote the function on $C_c^\infty(G(\mO)\backslash G(F)/G(\mO))$ such that